John Adams (Virginia politician): Career

 Mayor of the City of RichmondThe petitioned-for Baptist institution was launched and served until 1831.
-At that time, six years after Adams' death, the city fathers rescinded the earlier permission - fearful that teaching literacy would help spread the abolitionist movement.
+At that time, six years after Adams' death, the city fathers rescinded the earlier permission – fearful that teaching literacy would help spread the abolitionist movement.
 An Act of April 7, 1831, stated "all meetings of free negroes or mulattoes at any school-house or other place for teaching them reading or writing, either in the day or night, under whatever pretext" were declared to be unlawful assemblies.
 (A still stricter law banning assemblies of negroes for black-led religious worship was enacted in 1842.)

-When Dr. John Adams died, the following obituary appeared in the Richmond Enquirer of 28 June 1825:

-We have the melancholy office of announcing the death of Dr. John Adams, the Mayor of this city.
-This respectable gentleman breathed his last on Friday morning.
-He was a native of Richmond, where he has continued to reside, except during the period when he was attending the Medical Lectures at the University of Edinburgh.
-He returned excellently qualified for a Physician, and continued to practice till the day of his death.
-Dr. A. has remained the Mayor of this city from the moment of the present organization of the municipal authority - in which capacity he displayed a zeal that never tired and a qualification that rarely failed.
-He was attended to the grave by a large body of citizens, and with all the honors which the municipal authorities of the town and the society of Free Masons could confer.
-He has left a large family to bemoan his loss.

-At the time of his death, on June 23 or 24, 1825, John Adams was the longest-serving mayor in Richmond's history.